pub struct NetDir { /* private fields */ }

 Available on crate feature hs-common only.

-Return the current onion service directory “time period”.
+Return the current hidden service directory “time period”.

 Specifically, this returns the time period that contains the beginning of the validity period of this NetDir’s consensus.
-That time period is the one we use when acting as an onion service client.
+That time period is the one we use when acting as an hidden service client.

 Available on crate feature hs-service only.

-Return the secondary onion service directory “time periods”.
+Return the HsDirParams of all the relevant hidden service directory “time periods”

-These are additional time periods that we publish descriptors for when we are acting as an onion service.
+This includes the current time period (as from .hs_time_period) plus additional time periods that we publish descriptors for when we are acting as a hidden service.

 Available on crate feature hs-common only.